Perrottet won't budge on NSW teacher wages

-As 85,000 NSW schoolteachers prepare to strike next week, the premier says they are getting one of the most generous wage hikes in the country.
+As 85,000 NSW schoolteachers prepare to strike next week, Premier Dominic Perrottet says their wage hike is among the most generous in the country.

+It is expected to affect about a million families, just a day before two weeks of holidays.

-Premier Dominic Perrottet accused union bosses of “playing politics with the people of NSW”, saying “it’s completely unacceptable and it’s wrong”, considering teachers will get a three per cent wage hike with the potential of 3.5 per cent the following year.
+Mr Perrottet accused union bosses of “playing politics with the people of NSW”, saying “it’s completely unacceptable and it’s wrong”, considering teachers will get a 3 per cent wage hike, with the potential of 3.5 per cent the following year.

-“We have the highest wage increases of any state in the country … I think where we’ve landed is fair and reasonable, it’s nation-leading,” he told reporters on Wednesday.
+“We have the highest wage increases of any state in the country … I think where we’ve landed is fair and reasonable, it’s nation-leading,” he said on Wednesday.

 Teachers in Victoria had been given a 1.5 per cent increase but were not taking industrial action against the Labor government.